amazon-archives/support-chat-bot/3_CreateChatbot/README.md

 ## Step 2: Configure Cognito pool id in Lambda function

-2.1 Go to output section of supportchatbot-webapp-1 cloud formation template and copy the Cognito Pool Id.
+2.1 Go to resources section of supportchatbot-webapp-1 cloud formation template and copy the Cognito User Pool Id.

 2.2 Open the `support-chatbot-function` function created in step 1.